srp753/Rate-Limiting-Algorithm/README.md

 # Rate-Limiting-Algorithm

-This code defines a function "rate_limit_traffic" which takes in the path of a json file containing user activity.
+This code defines a function "rate_limit_traffic" which takes in the path of a log file containing user activity.

 The aim is to limit user requests to the API to 10 per second.